 Though some states allow school social workers to start with a bachelor’s degree, most require a master’s of social work to enter the field, as school social workers are trained experts just as any other social worker.

+While not everyone takes the same path to becoming a social worker, we have gathered some common steps for you to consider.
 Because School Social Workers are fully trained social workers, they need at least a bachelor’s degree—usually in social work, but sometimes in sociology or psychology.
 Depending on the state, most school social workers will also need a master’s in social work that’s been approved by the Council on Social Work Education.